hasura/graphql-engine/docs/graphql/manual/actions/create.rst

      Update the ``handler`` to the above endpoint.

+  .. tab:: Via API

+    The action handler must be set when creating an action via the Once the custom types are defined, we can create an action via the :ref:`create_action metadata API <create_actions>`.

+    It can be updated later by using the :ref:`update_action metadata API <update_action>`.

 .. admonition:: URL templating

   To manage handler endpoints across environments it is possible to template